lumeland/lume.land/plugins/redirects.md

 ## Description

-This plugin allows to create redirections from one page to other.
+This plugin allows to create redirections from one page to another.
 It can output Netlify and Vercel config files, JSON and HTML pages with `http-equiv="refresh"` meta tags.